kojokwakye/mini-bookmark/README.md

-i dont like how my notes app handles links. hence [this](https://kojokwakye.github.io/luke23-34/)
+**[THIS](https://kojokwakye.github.io/luke23-34/)** only exists because i didn't like the way my notes app handles links. and also a lot of tabs and bookmarks in your browser makes it ugly